 - guidelines based on collaboration and negotiations with trade and industry associations or other partners.

 Regardless of the context in which the guidelines were issued, they constitute the supervisory authority's statement regarding the application of provisions.
-The guidelines are based on provisions and the decisions of the Market Court and various supervisory authorities.
+The guidelines are based on provisions and case law and various supervisory authorities.
 The guidelines do not impose requirements on companies that exceed statutory requirements, but clarify how the supervisory authority applies the law.

 By observing the guidelines, companies can ensure the legality of their operations while retaining the trust of consumers.